-This course introduces students to electronic health systems and applications such as clinical, administrative, and management support systems.
+Introduction to electronic health systems and applications such as clinical, administrative, and management support systems.
 Social and government initiatives for implementing electronic health record systems along with confidential and security measures will be explored.
 Students will gain experience in completing an electronic health record simulation.
 PREREQUISITES: BT 160 (OSP)